Squill (SQUILL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Squill Historical Price

-According to the latest data gathered on Squill live price page, the current price of Squill is 0.118478USD.
+According to the latest data gathered on Squill live price page, the current price of Squill is 0.115394USD.
 The circulating supply of Squill(SQUILL) is

 In the past 24 hours, Squill has shown a price movement of